 As we write this at the end of September, all ten repositories are being given the opportunity to have a 1-on-1-support call with their reviewer team.
 These calls are planned and organised by Frans and it’s a scheduling challenge since each reviewer team handles two repositories.
 Frans likes administering this and making sure it’s all under control – and that certainly seems to be the case.

-After the 1-on-1-calls, FAIRsFAIR will organise an online workshop, in which the general points for improvement will be addressed.
+In November, after the 1-on-1-calls, FAIRsFAIR will organise a certification support workshop in which the general points for improvement will be addressed.

 The Moment of Truth